How we keep your story.

 What we collect

-All three event types are stored in a database hosted by Supabase in the United States.
-Each row contains the session identifier, the episode ID, the node ID, and a timestamp.
+All eight event types are stored in a database hosted by Supabase in the United States (us-east-1).
+Each row contains the session identifier, the episode ID, the node ID, the event kind, the choice ID (for decision events), the risk-after value (for decision events), a small JSON object of event-specific metadata (today: the surface that produced phone-taps and report-link-clicks, plus the share fields described above), and a timestamp.
 Nothing else.

 What we don’t collect